 - Slowly add the dry ingredients into the creamed mixture.
 Mix until just combined.

-- In two batches, add the oats into the bowl of a food processor.
+- In two batches, add the oats into the bowl of a food processor or a blender.
 Pulse 3-4 times until the oats are broken down a bit but not enough to ground them into a powder.

 - Then, add in the oats to the cookie mixture until combined.